 That being said, there’s no way around the fact that VPN can be the most reliable way of getting past government censorship.
 For one thing, Venezuela blocks Tor, but they can’t block some VPNs in the same way.
 ExpressVPN and NordVPN, for example, offer their users obfuscated (or “stealth”) servers.
 These cannot be blocked even by such cutting-edge censorship frameworks as the one in China.
 Others offer users security protocols that mask their traffic as HTTPS traffic (fooling blocking efforts in the process).
 Finally, a good VPN service will normally be faster.
 This is very important in a country known for some of the worst connection speeds in the world.

 Here are a few VPN services we reckon could work for the people of Venezuela:

 - NordVPN.
 This is the most secure VPN of them all – great encryption, no leaks, impervious to blocking efforts.
 It’s the cheapest good VPN and you can pay for it in a variety of ways, from card to various crypto options.

 - VyprVPN.
 Extremely fast and one of the best for use in restricted countries.
 This one’s not worth getting unless you buy the premium package, which includes the Chameleon security protocol.

 - ProtonVPN.
 Very secure and one of the very few to offer a free version that has no bandwidth or data transfer limits.

-Now that Venezuela is blocking Tor, you may find yourself looking at free VPN services – beware!
+The fact that Venezuela blocks Tor might tempt you to look at free VPN services.
+But beware!
 Many of these tools do not have your best interest at heart and will track your activities.
 Furthermore, they are often not great at performing the basic functions you need of them, like disguising your identity.
 Make sure you read up on the product you want to buy!